 Ph.D., University of Wisconsin, Madison

-BA, Yale University
+B.A., Yale University

-The Religious Quest I and II (Introduction to Comparative Theology)
+The Religious Quest (Introduction to Comparative Theology)

-Buddhist Philosophy and Spirituality
+Buddhist Philosophy and Psychology

 Awakening Through Love: A Buddhist Guide for Unveiling Deepest Goodness.
 Boston: Wisdom Publications, July 2007.